rudy-ops/learning-library/oci-library/oci-hol/budget-cost-analysis/budget/budget.md

-# Budget Creation
+f# Budget Creation

 ## Introduction

 Budget: You can use budgets to set soft limits on your Oracle Cloud Infrastructure spending, and you can also set alerts on your budget too, to let you know when you might exceed your budget.
 You can view all your budgets and your current spending from a single place in OCI console.
-So, let’s get started
+So, let’s get started.

 Estimated Lab Time: 30 minutes